What Is the Best Inpatient Drug Rehab Center Near Me?

 If your main addiction is to alcohol, you’ll want to attend an alcohol rehab center instead of a center that treats a variety of drug addictions.

 Different drug addictions also need to be treated differently.
-If you’re stuck in a prescription drug addiction, you might require detox or other treatments that other drug addictions don’t require.
+If you’re stuck in prescription drug addiction, you might require detox or other treatments that other drug addictions don’t require.

 2. Do they gear their program to a specific group of people?